BlueSpire/Durandal/README.md

 * Use any Backend Technology
 * Built on top of [jQuery](http://jquery.com/), [Knockout](http://knockoutjs.com/) & [RequireJS](http://requirejs.org/).
 * Integrates with popular CSS libraries such as [Bootstrap](http://twitter.github.com/bootstrap/).
-* Make Your Own Templatable and Bindable Widgets
+* Make your own templatable and data-bindable widgets.

 ## Documentation